-The world is not flat, so why should the web be any different?
+The world is not flat, the web is not flat.

-The Earth is round, and we shouldn’t be worrying about falling off the edge1.
-The web, however, has been flat since the start.
+The Earth is round, and we shouldn’t be worrying about falling off the edge.1 The web, however, has been flat since the beginning.

 Not for lack of trying, though.

-We remember Second Life, the PornHub for avatars that has been referred to as “the Vietnam of digital marketing”.
+Some of us remember Second Life, the hyped 3D community that quickly morphed into a cesspool of pornographic avatars and shady 3D-casinos that has since been referred to as “the Vietnam of digital marketing”.

-But finally, after a fair share of false starts, the digital world is about to shift — again.
-So, buckle up Dorothy; it’s time to kiss Kansas bye-bye.
+But finally, after a fair share of false starts, the digital world seems to be ripe for some non-flatness.

 Let’s begin in Tony Stark’s garage:

-In Marvel’s blockbuster movie Iron Man, lead character Tony Stark, portrayed by Robert Downey Jr., often interacts with his AI computer Jarvis.
-When working on his power suit in his garage, Stark often interacts with a holographic computer interface, a popular feature recurring in all Iron Man movies.
+In Marvel’s blockbuster movie Iron Man, lead character Tony Stark, portrayed by Robert Downey Jr., interacts with his AI computer Jarvis, an immensely popular feature recurring in all Iron Man movies.

 We have seen different types of holographic projections already, like this one of the late Michael Jackson: